wikiwyrhead/mail-validator/README.md

 3. Click the "Validate Emails" button.
 4. View the validation results.

+## Notes

+- **Valid**: The email address is correctly formatted and active.
+- **Invalid**: The email address is incorrectly formatted or does not exist.
+- **Unknown**: The email hosting service is blocking the validation process, so the status cannot be determined accurately.
+In such cases, the email is considered valid.

+Please note that emails listed as "unknown" are treated as valid due to limitations imposed by the email hosting service.

 ## License

 This plugin is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.